COVID-19 is a potentially severe viral infection that affects your lungs and airways.

 Doctors test swabs from your nose or throat to diagnose COVID-19

-No medicines cure COVID-19, but doctors are testing some that might help
+No medicines cure COVID-19, but some might help people with severe infection, and doctors are always testing additional ones

 COVID-19 is caused by a new type of coronavirus called SARS-CoV-2.
 Doctors call it new because it hasn't been around before.
 It recently changed (mutated) from a type of coronavirus that infects bats.